mbrlabs/Lorien/docs/manuals/manual_v0.1.0.md

 # Lorien Manual v0.1.0

-Drawing tablets are supported and reccomended, but you can also just use Keyboard+Mouse.
+Drawing tablets are supported and recommended, but you can also just use Keyboard+Mouse.

 ## Basic Usage
 - Draw with the left mouse button or with your drawing tablet's pen